 Data Analyst, Center for Behavioral Health and Justice

-Behavioral health and justice became a focused interest for Cat during her undergraduate studies in Ann Arbor, where she researched neural substrates of addiction.
-Her subsequent return to Detroit, a city rich in every-day contradictions and compassion, impressed in her the principles of social work as grounds for justice-oriented practice.
-She earned her MSW from WSU, presented research on the Flint Water Crisis at the Society for Social Work Research conference, and assisted with research on the benefits of culturally-specific care for Latinx survivors of intimate partner violence.
-She worked for the Center for Social Work Research before joining CBHJ in August, 2019.
-Cat strives to show up for an inclusive community by engaging politically, by enjoying neighborhood softball, and by providing hospitality at the Detroit Catholic Worker, Day House.
+Behavioral health and justice became a focused interest for Cat during her undergraduate studies, where she researched neural substrates of addiction.
+While earning her MSW, she presented research on the Flint Water Crisis at the Society for Social Work Research conference and assisted with research on the benefits of culturally-specific care for Latinx survivors of intimate partner violence.
+She worked for the Center for Social Work Research before joining the CBHJ in August, 2019.
+Outside of work, Cat strives to contribute toward a behaviorally healthy and just community by engaging creatively, politically, and athletically.

 Cat’s primary role is the cleaning, conditioning, managing, and analysis of multiple data sets from jails, courts, and state-level agencies.
 In addition to these data responsibilities, she also assists in the writing of manuscripts and government reports.